 I teach upper grades, so I do move on to teaching multi-digit multiplication.
 DUN, DUN, DUN!
 It is such a tricky, monotonous topic for students to learn!

 We make a foldable that originates from the wonderful, wonderful Rundee's Room and her Interactive Math Journals.
-I also turned the foldable into an anchor chart, and made these free strategy posters to hang in the room permanently to show some different multiplication strategies.

 The inside of the foldables show exactly what is on my anchor chart.